 Qualified Opportunity Zones

-Advisory and operational support for Opportunity Zone investors — from fund formation through the year-ten exclusion hold.
+Structural and operational support for Opportunity Zone investors — from fund formation through the long-term hold.

 How HMS helps clients navigate them.